GarettHeineck/potato_seed.ct_8.7.20/README.md

 ## Project information
 ### 1. This project demonstrates how to use R to quantify potato seeds imaged on a flatbed scanner.
-   1. Three example half-sib potato seed lots were images.
+   1. Three example half-sib potato seed lots were imaged.
    1. These are saved as JPGs in the 'original images' folder.

 | Original Image |